thom-nic/jekyll-s3_deploy/README.md

 jekyll deploy_s3
 ```

-If you use the [Jekyll sitemap plugin](), this project also contains a `ping`
+If you use the [Jekyll sitemap plugin](https://github.com/jekyll/jekyll-sitemap),
+this project also contains a `ping` command to notify Google and Bing web
-command to notify Google and Bing that your site has been updated.
-Just run
+crawlers that your site has been updated.
+Just run `jekyll ping`

-`jekyll ping`
+### Options

+`-f` - Force upload everything under `_site`

 ### More details on setting up your AWS credentials...